mona-chen/jistflow/docs/docker-compose-install.md

 Run `cp .config/example-docker.yml .config/default.yml`, and edit `.config/default.yml`
 - Replace example database credentials with the ones you entered in `.config/docker.env`
 - Change other configuration
-- Optionally, set up the search backend, if you have chosen to set one up.

 ## Installation and first start